spacedragon/dataexplorer-extension/README.md

-# Chrome Extension (built with TypeScript + React)
+#  Data Explorer Chrome Extension

-> This project is a extension to enhance viewer experience of [dataexploer](https://dataexplorer.azure.com/).
+> This project is a extension to enhance viewer experience of [Data Explorer](https://dataexplorer.azure.com/).

 ## Building